What to do in Chichester & where to go! - Revised '22

 Whilst still in the city I would really recommend a stroll through Bishop's Palace Gardens.
 This is a lovely oasis of calm and botanical gorgeousness hidden away to the south west of the Cathedral (access via the Cathedral Cloisters or the arch on South Street).

-Head over to the east of the city and any sewing addicts amongst you can have the most wonderful shopping experience at Clothkits one of the best independent shops in the city.
+From Serendipitous and any sewing addicts amongst you can have the most wonderful shopping experience at Clothkits one of the best independent shops in the city.

 Further afield is the wonderful Weald & Downland Museum.
 An amazing collection of rescued traditional rural buildings set in a beautiful landscape.
 They have recently built an amazing new cafe and shop building, which is free to enter - it's worth stopping in just for this alone.
+The Green Spaces will be open initially, there will be takeaway options until the café can fully re-open.

 As It's and outdoor museum it's a great (dog friendly) place to go with children, there's lots of different styles of houses to explore and lots of farm animals to entertain and even a working water wheel.